weillercarvalho/djangoWebsite/README.md

-# Web Site developed in Python/Django. 🧵
+# Web Site developed in Python/Django with the proposal to find/looking for jobs. 🧵

 After download/clone the repository follow this exactlys procedures: